VijapurapuS/mybot/README.md

 ![PicR_4](https://user-images.githubusercontent.com/25864352/67790250-7917f980-fa9b-11e9-84b5-da2feabc9ff0.png)

 <br>

 ### ChatterBot

-__ChatterBot__ is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
+is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
 The language independent design of ChatterBot allows it to be trained to speak any language.
 <br><br>

 __How it works__<br><br>